emreugurlu/security-grc-tools/Github-Analysis/Merges-Without-Approval/README.md

 ## Output
 The script generates a CSV file named `<repository_name>.csv` containing details of unapproved merged PRs.
 It includes information like user, permission level, organization role, PR number, merge date, committer, and a link to the PR.

+## Additional Note
+To assist users, the script provides ongoing updates on the dates being processed.
+This feature allows users to track the progress and decide when to manually terminate the run if they have reached the desired date range.

+### Manually Terminating the Script
+If you wish to stop the script before it completes processing all data:
+- Simply press `Ctrl+C` in the terminal where the script is running.
+This will stop the script immediately.
+- The CSV file will contain all data processed up to that point, allowing you to review the results even if the script did not complete its full run.

 ## Notes
 - Processing time depends on the number of PRs in the repository.
 - Ensure your GitHub Access Token has the required permissions.